 If you've lost a ring that's very precious to you, it's often a very emotional situation.
-Because it's difficult (possibly impossible) put a value on something as unique and filled with memories as your engagement (or wedding) ring.
-Staying calm helps thinking straight, so take a deep breath first.
-We've put together a list of 37 places you can look for your lost ring in your house for you.
-There's also a brilliant tip (gained from experience!) to help you hopefully find your ring.
+It's difficult (possibly impossible) to put a value on something as unique and memory filled as your engagement (or wedding) ring.
+Staying calm helps you to think straight, so take a deep breath first.
+We've put together a list of 43 places you can look for your lost ring in your house for you.
+There's also a brilliant tip (gained from experience!) to help you (hopefully) find your ring.
 If everything else fails, you can use your home insurance or specialist insurance to help you recover some of its cost and claim for your lost ring.
 It might help you purchase a replacement or have a replica commissioned.

 If you still have no luck finding your ring you probably need to claim for it under your home or jewellery insurance.

-This is the proof that you should always keep your ring on your finger or somewhere safe, or get it adjusted if it become to loose.
+This is the proof that you should always keep your ring on your finger or somewhere safe, get it adjusted if it become to loose...And whatever happens, never loose faith that it might turn up eventually!

-Why would take on a specialist jewellery insurance policy when you have a home content insurance already:
+Why should you take on a specialist jewellery insurance policy when you have a home content insurance already:

 Like jewellery insurance, wedding insurance is specialist cover that will normally cover you for loss or theft of your wedding bands or your engagement ring, including during your honeymoon.
 Do check your terms and conditions very carefully and be mindful of exclusions.